Strong absorption in 2018

-Employment services job growth increased 0.9% in the District of Columbia during the first half of 2018, which is below the 10-year annual average of 1.3%.
-The District of Columbia office market performed well during the first half, with positive 354,000 SF of positive net absorption.
-Most tenants continue to demand new construction and trophy, leaving second-generation Class A space wtih elevated vacancy.
+Employment services job growth increased 0.2% in the District of Columbia during 2018, which is below the 10-year annual average of 1.3%.
+The District of Columbia office market per-formed well in 2018, with positive 700,000 SF of positive net absorption.
+Most tenants continue to demand new construction and trophy, leaving second-generation Class A space with elevated vacancy.
 However, as trophy asking rents drive rental rates higher, value tenants look to more affordable Class B space.

 Office investment modest

 Office investment volume in the District of Columbia totaled $3.8 billion during 2018, accounting for 71% of the total real estate investment for all sectors during this period.
 This com- pares to 79% of total investment dollars spent over the past five years.